What Is Electric Shock Drowning: Incidents & Prevention Explained

 • If the victim does not have a pulse and not breathing begin CPR or use (AED) Artificial Electrical Defibrillator if available.

-(Sources: Electrical Safety Foundation International (ESFI), “Electric-Shock Drowning”)
+(Sources: Electrical Safety Foundation International (ESFI))

-What is Electric Shock Drowning: Incidents and Prevention Explained
+What Is Electric Shock Drowning: Incidents And Prevention Explained